FinalProject-CS2600/CipherEncryption/README.md

 Julianna Arias

 ### Purpose:
 The purpose of our final project is to analyze the encryption and decryption techniques of different methods.
-These techniques include: Caesar Cipher, Base64, and atbash.
+These techniques include: Caesar Cipher, Base64, and Atbash.
 The program allows the user to choose a method and be given the result of the encryption/decryption.

 ### How to use:
 1. Upon the start of the program, enter a character to represent the type of method you wish to use.